fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/4_blocks_and_symbols.md

 When used in a method __invocation__, unary `&` __expects a `Proc` object__ which it then __converts to a block__ (which is used as the block for the called method).

 If a non-`Proc` object is used as the operand, then Ruby will attempt to call `to_proc` on it first, the resulting `Proc` object then being __converted to a block__ by `&`.
 This is why we can use a symbol object as the operand, since the `Symbol` class has a `#to_proc` instance method.

+In essence, the two uses of `&` are opposites.